Dhruvaraju/docker-alpha/README.md

 ### How do docker parse ip addresses

 Docker do not replace the container name in source code, once a call is made from app in a container it will pass through docker environment.
 Then docker will replace the container name provided in the domain name with ip address.
-So docker will not touch the source code of the app.